-In 2013 I completed my undergraduate degree in Philosophy and English, Rhetoric & Professional Writing at the University of Waterloo, with a thesis on the Frankfurt School and Critical Theory.
-My advisor was Winfried Siemerling who teaches in the English department at the University of Waterloo, and the thesis is available as a small booklet called Dialectics Unbound (Punctum Books, 2013).
+In 2013 I completed my BA in Philosophy and English, Rhetoric & Professional Writing at the University of Waterloo, where I wrote my undergraduate thesis on the Frankfurt School.
+My advisor was Winfried Siemerling, who teaches in the English department at the University of Waterloo, and a revised version of the thesis is available as a small booklet called Dialectics Unbound (Punctum Books, 2013).

-In 2015 I graduated from the Masters of Theological Studies program at Conrad Grebel University College (jointly granted with the University of Waterloo).
-My thesis was on contemporary postsecular thought and the seventeenth century Dutch Enlightenment, focusing on the Collegiant and Mennonite groups.
-My supervisor was social historian Troy Osborne, and a revised extract of the thesis is published in Studies in Religion / Sciences Religieuses.
+In 2015 I graduated from the Masters of Theological Studies program at Conrad Grebel University College – a degree jointly granted with the University of Waterloo.
+My thesis project staged an encounter between contemporary postsecular epistemologies and dissenting groups in the seventeenth century Dutch Enlightenment, particularly the Collegiants and their Mennonite members.
+My supervisor was social historian Troy Osborne, who works on Dutch Mennonite history, and a revised extract of my thesis is published in the September 2017 issue of Studies in Religion / Sciences Religieuses.

-Throughout both my undergraduate and masters degrees I have also been working independently on a research project on ontology and identity, drawing on texts from the tradition of Continental Philosophy.
-I pursued some of this project through my coursework, but most of it on my own time, most recently culminating in an article called “Identity, Ontology, and the Two” in Identities: Journal for Politics, Gender, and Culture in 2017 (a further section called “Being, Dialectics, and Chiasmus” is currently a work in progress).
+Throughout both my undergraduate and masters degrees I have also been working concurrently on a research project on ontology and identity, drawing exclusively on texts from the tradition of Continental Philosophy.
+I pursued some of this project through my coursework, but most of it on my own time, and most recently the project has culminated in an article called “Identity, Ontology, and the Two,” published in early 2017 in the journal Identities: Journal for Politics, Gender, and Culture, edited by Katerina Kolozova.